robertkottelin/portable-portfolio/public/content/Projects.md

   - Link [https://github.com/robertkottelin/Competitive-cluster-neural-network]

 ## Environment Monitor with Controllers (designed for a microscope)
 Full stack software application that can monitor and manage environmental data such as temperature, humidity, and other metrics using a Raspberry Pi microcomputer and a PostgreSQL database.
-The application will be accessible via a web page or desktop application, using a Javascript/React user interface and an API for data exchange between the front-end and the back-end.
-The application will be considered a full-stack application, meaning it will include all layers of the software stack, from the database to the user interface.
+The application is be accessible via a web page or desktop application, using a Javascript/React user interface and an API and message brokers for data exchange between the front-end and the back-end.
+Hooked up to temperature controllers, this solution can effectively monitor and control environment variables such as temperature.
 - ![600x200](../assets/environment-monitor.png)
 - Tags: 2
 - Badges: